|PJH / Angelbird (#47451707)|

 Just use the "edit" tab and let me know how you are related and your FAG contributor number.

-RESEARCHING: I am looking for parents and/or siblings of Austin Goodwin Broton [aka Broughton, Brotton, Button] (1856-1946).
+RESEARCHING: I am looking for parents and/or siblings of Austin Goodwin Broton [aka Broughton, Brotton, Button, Brayton] (1856-1946).
 He's my great grandfather and a bit of a mystery.
-His mother was a Goodwin, born in Scotland and died in New York about 1870...we think.
+His mother may have been a Goodwin, born in Scotland and died in New York about 1870...we think.

 Most importantly...have fun!